pirovc/ganon/README.md

 conda install -c bioconda ganon
 ```

 There are possible performance benefits compiling ganon from source rathen than using the conda version.
-To do so, please follow the instructions [manual installation](#manual-installation))
+To do so, please follow the instructions at [manual installation](#manual-installation)

 ## Running ganon with sample data